EDI-Systems/M7M01_Eukaron/CONTRIBUTING.md

 * **Provide a step-by-step description of the suggested enhancement** in as many details as possible.
 * **Provide specific examples to demonstrate the steps**.
 Include copy/pasteable snippets which you use in those examples, as [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 * **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
-* **Explain why this enhancement would be useful** to most RMP users and isn't something that can or should be implemented as a standalone package.
+* **Explain why this enhancement would be useful** to most RME users and isn't something that can or should be implemented as a standalone package.
 * **List some other RTOSes or applications where this enhancement exists.**
-* **Specify which version of RMP and toolchain you're using.**
+* **Specify which version of RME and toolchain you're using.**

 ### Pull Requests